Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 The study concluded that persimmon vinegar can prevent liver damage caused by high alcoholic consumption.
 This is an inexpensive form of medication and is easily available.

-Persimmon Vinegar will Reduce Cholesterol Level
+Persimmon Vinegar - Reduce Cholesterol Level

 What is Triglyceride?